fastrodev/fastro/post/collaboration.md

 As the employee, you typically receive a fixed income based on a salary.
 That's perfectly acceptable.

-However, I now propose a collaboration between programmers, business analysts, quality assurance, project manager, and designers to create several free apps.
+However, I now propose a collaboration between business analysts, designers, project manager, programmers, and quality assurance -- to create several free apps.
 These apps will be continuously maintained and developed to attract a large user base.

 We will place relevant ads on these apps.
 If a user wants to remove the ads, they will need to subscribe on a monthly basis.